Capitol Reef Photography Guide: Best Photo Spots In Fruita

 A different perspective of Hickman Bridge

 Test our your photography skills by achieving different angles of Hickman Bridge.
-You will be surprised how large the natural stone bridge is in person when you see it for the first time.
+You’ll be surprised how large the natural stone bridge is when you see it for the first time.

 Hickman bridge, Rim Overlook and Navajo Knobs trail sign

-Sign pointing to three different trails in Capitol Reef
+Brown wooden sign pointing to three different trails

 Woman sitting on a rock wall in Capitol Reef National Park with bright yellow trees in the background